 Here are the key questions to ask when you’re choosing a gold or platinum credit card:

 - What are the rates and limits?
-The purchase rate may not be as competitive on these premium cards.
+The purchase rate may not be as competitive on premium cards.
 But if you want a very high spending limit, this type of card could be suited to your needs.

-Compare gold, platinum and black credit card offers
+Compare gold and platinum credit card offers

 Cards with low or 0% purchase rates